Cuprins

 For mountain lovers, the Carpathian Mountains offer spectacular bird-watching, with some of the best preserved ecosystems in Central Europe.
 Here, coniferous and deciduous forests, cliffs and alpine hollows are home to an impressive avifauna.

 Regions such as Piatra Craiului, Retezat, Bucegi and the Rodnei Mountains are recognized not only for the beauty of their landscape, but also for the rare species that can be found.
+Among them are the mountain eagle, the capercaillie, the great owl, the black woodpecker and the raven – real treasures for birdwatchers.

 The Carpathian Mountains are the ideal place to combine birdwatching with hiking.
 The mountain huts and well-marked trails give you the chance to explore remote areas where the chances of spotting birds in their natural habitat increase considerably.

 Whether you follow a ridge trail or venture into the dense forests, you’ll discover not only species hard to find in other regions, but also the tranquillity of a wild, authentic landscape.
+A hike in these mountains is undoubtedly a bonus for anyone seeking a deep connection with nature.

 Dobrogea